Killing of David Morley

 David Roger Morley (3 October 1967 – 30 October 2004) was a barman who was fatally attacked by a group of youths near Waterloo station in London on the morning of 30 October 2004.
 The attack garnered widespread media coverage as a fatality of a violent trend known as happy slapping and due to the belief that the attack was motivated by homophobia.

 In December 2005, four youths were found guilty of Morley's manslaughter.
 A fifteen-year-old girl, Chelsea O'Mahoney (aged fourteen at the time of the incident) was sentenced to an 8-year custodial sentence.
 Her co-defendants Reece Sargeant (21), Darren Case (18) and David Blenman (17), all from Kennington, South London, were sentenced to 12 years each.
 They had been prosecuted for murder, but the jury returned a verdict of manslaughter as they are permitted to do.

 Background

 Morley was known in the gay community of London as "Cinders".
-He was a manager at the Admiral Duncan pub when it was the target of a nail bomb attack in 1999 as part of the attacks against London's minorities by David Copeland.
+He was an assistant manager at the Admiral Duncan pub when it was the target of a nail bomb attack in 1999 as part of the attacks against London's minorities by David Copeland.
 Morley suffered burns during the attack.
 Friends of Morley said he spent the weeks following the attack visiting and comforting those who had been more seriously injured in hospital.
 At the time of his death, he was working at another gay bar, Bromptons, in Earls Court.